AlexJReid/blog/content/posts/dynamodb-complex-queries/index.md

 - `PRODUCT#42/en/1.2.5` - English only, with a rating of 1, 2 or 5
 - `PRODUCT#42/~/1.2.5` - any language, with a rating of 1, 2 or 5

 It might help to think of each `sk` as representing an ordered set of comments.
-It maps neatly onto a URI such as `/product/42/comments/en/1.2.3` or `/product/42/comments/~/1.2.3`.
+It maps neatly onto a URI such as `/product/42/comments/en/1.2.3` or more likely `/product/42/comments?language=en&rating=1&rating=2&rating=3`.

-## What duplicates do we need
+## Duplicates needed

 We assume this application will be write light and read heavy, so it is acceptable to store the same comment multiple times in order to provide inexpensive querying.

-As per `QP2`, a user can choose to show _all_ languages or select a single language.
+As per `QP1`, a user can choose to show _all_ languages or select a single language.
 This can be met by double-writing the item with different `sk` values, once with `~` as the language element, and once with the actual language of the comment, such as `en`.

 `QP3` is more complicated as any combination of ratings can be requested.
 A user could select `1` to only see bad comments, or `5` to only see the good comments - or any combination of those.
 To achieve this, a _power set_ is calculated to generate keys for the possible combinations.
 The number of items in a power set is `2 ** len(values_in_set)` so in this case `2 ** len({1,2,3,4,5}) = 32` so the power set size is `32`.
 We can remove any items from the set that do not contain the rating of the comment being posted.
 This brings the set size down to `16`.